datamade/readme-template/README.md

 * Let your users know with a tasteful bulleted list.
 * Add a "contributors" section if you've incorporated pull requests.

-## Errors and Bugs
+## Errors and bugs

 If something is not behaving intuitively, it is a bug and should be reported.
-Report it here by creating an issue: https://github.com/datamade/<your repo>/issues
+Report it here by creating an issue: https://github.com/datamade/your-repo-here/issues

 Help us fix the problem as quickly as possible by following [Mozilla's guidelines for reporting bugs.](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_writing_guidelines#General_Outline_of_a_Bug_Report)

-## Patches and Pull Requests
+## Patches and pull requests

 Your patches are welcome.
 Here's our suggested workflow: